mdn/content/files/en-us/web/api/xrcompositionlayer/index.md

 - {{domxref("XRCompositionLayer.layout")}} {{ReadOnlyInline}}
   - : The layout type of the layer.
 - {{domxref("XRCompositionLayer.mipLevels")}} {{ReadOnlyInline}}
-  - : The actual number of mip levels in the color and texture data for the layer.
+  - : The number of mip levels in the color and texture data for the layer.
 - {{domxref("XRCompositionLayer.needsRedraw")}} {{ReadOnlyInline}}
   - : A boolean signaling that the layer should be rerendered in the next frame.